-1.43 In response to the pandemic, the Clinical Senate demonstrated an ability to mobilise quickly and provide rapid (within a week) multidisciplinary clinical advice on a range of
+1.43 In response to the Covid19 pandemic, the Clinical Senate demonstrated an ability to mobilise quickly and provide rapid multidisciplinary clinical advice on a challenging clinical problems with an ethical or moral dimension at the request of and working with

-- topics at the request of and working with NHSEI clinical leaders.
-This function has now been embraced into the operating principles of the Clinical Senate. - 1.44 Issues for consideration, which meet the criteria above, will be communicated to the Senate Team by an NHSEI clinical leader with a clear timescale for response. - 1.45 Clinical perspectives of council members, relevant assembly members and wider stakeholders if appropriate, will be elicited either through a coordinated desktop review of documentation or a virtual meeting. - 1.46 A report endorsed by the Senate will be provided and unless there is a specific reason not to do so, published on the Senate website.
+NHSEI clinical leaders.
+This function has now been embraced into the operating principles of the Clinical Senate.

+- 1.44 Issues for consideration, which meet the criteria above, will be communicated to the Senate Team by an NHSEI clinical leader with a clear timescale for response. - 1.45 Clinical perspectives of council members, relevant assembly members and wider stakeholders will be elicited either through a coordinated desktop review of documentation or a virtual meeting. - 1.46 A report endorsed by the Senate will be provided and unless there is a specific reason not to do so, published on the Senate website.